-Leading from the front and providing a route through the GDPR maze can be an all-consuming challenge: How do we continue to provide solid leadership for our recruitment teams when such fundamental aspects of the business are in flux?
+Leading from the front and providing a route through the GDPR maze can be an all-consuming challenge: How do we continue to provide solid recruitment training for teams when such fundamental aspects of the business are in flux?
 Here are a few important things I've learned over the last few months when getting prepped for the legislation changes.

 Do: Have a plan – and communicate it